-Uefa Champions League Match Postponed As Borussia Dortmund Bus Attacked
+UEFA Champions League Match Postponed As Borussia Dortmund Bus Attacked

 The match, provisionally rescheduled to be played at 5:45 p.m. on Wednesday, was called off by UEFA shortly before kick-off.
 Fans were kept inside the stadium as the German police ensured no further devices or threats had been placed in the vicinity.
 The police told supporters in Westfalenstadion, Borussia Dortmund’s stadium, that the authorities were “here in force” and that fans should ask them any questions they needed to.

-In two acts of solidarity, fans of both sides sung “Dortmund, Dortmund” and waved the German side’s scarves, while Borussia Dortmund’s own social media streams trended the hastag #bedforawayfans.
+In two acts of solidarity, fans of both sides sung “Dortmund, Dortmund” and waved the German side’s scarves, while Borussia Dortmund’s own social media streams trended the hashtag #bedforawayfans.
 This encouraged Dortmund fans to offer a bed to the French away fans who now hoped to stay an extra night to watch the rescheduled Champions League match on Wednesday.

 Dear supporters of @AS_Monaco_EN!
 If you need accommodation in Dortmund, please check #bedforawayfans. #bvbasm